wlcreate/cats-galore/README.md

 # Cats Galore

 ### Basic functionalities
-* Display an index of cats
+* Display all the cats as a CatTile component
-* Each cat should display a picture and a name
+* Each cat should display their picture, name, number of likes, a like button, and a learn more button
-* Click on a cat's picture to show more info
+* Clicking on a learn more button for a cat will remove the cat's likes and like button, and instead show a string that says something like, "Kenny's favorite toy is a baby dog and they are a 8-year old female cat."
-* Filter cats through a select dropdown
+* Search for a cat by name on the home page
-* Filter for cats by name
+* Add a new cat by filling out the form

 ### CRUD operations
-* Create new cats through a form
+* See all the cats on the page (READ)
-* Delete cats
+* Create a new cat through the form (CREATE)

-### Component tree
+* Increase a cat's likes (UPDATE)
-App --> CatsContainer --> CatTile --> Comments, Likes
+* Send a cat to your parents' house (DELETE)

-    --> Filter
+### Deliverables